rainssong/RainsAsLib/readme.txt

 ---quest
 XmlQuestManager.as

 	---VO
-QuestModel.as
+	QuestModel.as		//Save Quest Here

 ---rainMVC
 ---controller
 ---model
-Model.as
+Model.as			//Developing
-Proxy.as
+Proxy.as			//Developing
 RangeNumberModel.as

 ---view
-Mediator.as
+Mediator.as			//Developing
 TipTextFieldMediator.as

 ---rainSlideShow
 IRainSlide.as